The ratio amendment bill was the first piece of legislation introduced to the lower house on the first day of the 59th Victorian Parliament.

 The key proposed changes are:

 - the removal of the 50 per cent rule.
 Health services must always round up the number of nurses or midwives when the number of beds is not easily divisible.
 Applies to medical and surgical, emergency departments, coronary care, high dependency units, operating theatres, post anaesthetic recovery rooms, palliative care, geriatric evaluation management beds, special care nurseries, neonatal intensive care, antenatal and postnatal.
-Residential aged care morning and afternoon shift and rehabilitation morning and afternoon shifts.
+Residential aged care wards in hospitals morning and afternoon shift and rehabilitation morning and afternoon shifts.

 - removal of the emergency department night duty formula